 She wasn’t doing less.
 She was focused on the tactical, what had to be done, managing the team.
 We think that it’s about doing more.
 But actually, it’s about doing less, allowing time to focus on the right and really important things that often get lost in ‘busy’.

 She wasn’t prioritising time to think and time to engage strategically.
-Doing less does not mean not doing your job but by empowering, enabling and supporting others to do more there is a two way-way win.
-The team members are growing and developing and you are creating headspace to up your game in a different way.
+Doing less doesn’t mean not doing your job but by empowering, enabling and supporting others to do more there is a two-way win.
+The team members are growing and developing and you’re creating headspace to up your game in a different way.
 With this comes an increased need for active issue management and escalation of risks.

 Managing upwards can mean a number of things and you need to figure out what it means for you.
 It can be about providing input to the strategic objectives and direction of the business.
-It can mean representing your team to the Executive and acting as the liaison the Executive and your team – making sure that they are meeting the strategic needs of the business and making sure that the business knows the quality and value that your team are delivering.
+It can mean representing your team to the executive and acting as the liaison between them – making sure that they are meeting the strategic needs of the business and making sure that the business knows the quality and value that your team is delivering.

-Managing upwards means actively managing the key stakeholders across the business – not just your direct Line Manager.
+Managing upwards means actively managing the key stakeholders across the business – not just your direct line manager.
 It means taking the time to build relationships that will serve you, your team and the organisation.
-It means engaging in a different way and shifting from the tactical to strategic and bigger picture thinking.
+It means engaging in a different way and shifting from the tactical to the strategic and bigger picture thinking.

-Companies invest in Management Development Programmes for Managers and Leadership Development Programmes for those that make it to leadership roles.
+Companies invest in management development programmes for managers and leadership development programmes for those that make it to leadership roles.
 But great mentoring and coaching is a must to help feed the leadership pipeline with broader and more diverse talent.
-I am conscious of my own sometime bias here and know that some men also need support in navigating this career stage.
-In fact who doesn’t!
+I’m conscious of my own possible bias here and know that some men also need support in navigating this career stage.
+In fact, who doesn’t!
 But research and experience suggests that women are more prone to this blind spot and can benefit from more support at this career stage.

-Take the time to stop, reflect re-focus and re-energise as this is what is going to help you to set yourself up to succeed.
+Take the time to stop, reflect, re-focus and re-energise as this is what’s going to help you to set yourself up to succeed.
 Contact us to find out more about our group and 1:1 coaching and mentoring programmes.

 P.S.
 If this blog resonates with you or think it would resonate for someone you know, please like, share, tweet or forward on whatever media you like.
 E-mail is still good!
 I’d love to hear from you.